The galaxy of Coxeter groups: A first expedition into the galaxy

-Thus the subgroup $\spans{S'} \leq W$ maps onto the Coxeter group defined by the generating set $S'$ and Coxeter matrix $M_{S'}$.
-It is straightforward to check that such a Coxeter group injects into $W$ with image $\spans{S'}$, so that it is indeed isomorphic to $\spans{S'}$.
-The Coxeter matrix $M_{S'}$ is obtained from the computations in the previous paragraph. \end{proof}
+Thus the abstract Coxeter group defined by (a copy of) the generating set $S'$ and the Coxeter matrix $M_{S'}$, obtained from the computations in the previous paragraph, maps onto the subgroup $\spans{S'} \leq W$.
+It is straightforward to check that such Coxeter group injects into $W$, so that it is indeed isomorphic to $\spans{S'}$. \end{proof}

 In view of \cref{def:pseudotransp} and \cref{lem:blowingup}, we interchangeably say that $\CCG{W,S}$ can be blown up if $(W,S)$ admits a pseudo-transposition.

 \begin{exm} Let us illustrate how blow-ups modify the underlying diagrams.
 For the sake of tradition, we work this example out using the Coxeter--Dynkin diagram (cf. \cref{def:CoxDiag}).
 Consider the spherical Coxeter group whose classical type is the disjoint union of $\tB_5$ and $\tI_2(6)$, so that this group is the direct product of the hyperoctahedral group of order $2^5 5!$ and the dihedral group of order $12$.
 It represents a vertex in $\mc{G}$ shown as the bottom corner of \cref{fig:simplex-new}.